 En Adelante somos una familia cálida, de una cultura centrada en solidaridad y apoyo mutuo.
 Nuestro hermoso campo está bordeado por dos lados de árboles y arroyos en un escenario de bosque.

 ¡Les animamos que nos visiten y se maravillen de la capacidad de nuestros estudiantes de pensar, discutir, explicar, analizar y resolver problemas en dos idiomas!

 Welcome to Adelante School!
 We are a K – 5th grade, two-way Spanish immersion School of Choice.
 We bring together both Spanish and English speaking students and families for the opportunity of a promising future of being bilingual, bicultural, and academically enriched.
 Our school’s program is founded upon years of research that shows that students from different linguistic and cultural backgrounds can be brought together in a mutually supportive educational environment.

 At Adelante we have a warm, family centered culture of nurturing and mutual support.
 Our beautiful campus is surrounded on two sides by trees and streams in a wooded setting.

 We encourage you to visit us and marvel at the capacities of our students to think, discuss, explain, analyze, and problem solve in two languages!

-On February 12, the Independent Citizen’s Oversight Committee for Measure W, the parcel tax passed by Redwood City School District voters in June, 2012, presented a report to the District’s Board of Trustees stating the nine-member Committee’s unanimous finding that all Year One (2012-13) Measure W proceeds were spent in accordance with the parcel tax measure.
+On February 11, the Independent Citizen’s Oversight Committee for Measure W, the parcel tax passed by Redwood City School District voters in June, 2012, presented its 2nd annual report to the District’s Board of Trustees stating the nine-member Committee’s unanimous finding that all Year Two (2013-14) Measure W proceeds were spent in accordance with the parcel tax measure.
 To read more, please click on the headline above.